raiden-network/spec/messaging.rst

 Secret Request
 --------------

-Message used to request the :term:`secret` that unlocks a lock.
+Message used to request the :term:`secret` that unlocks a lock (A LOCKED TRANSFER?).
 Sent by the payment :term:`target` to the :term:`initiator` once a :ref:`locked transfer <locked-transfer-message>` is received.

-Invariants
+Invariants (KELSOS: Prerequisites?)
 ^^^^^^^^^^

 - The :term:`initiator` must have initiated a payment to the :term:`target` with the same ``payment_identifier``, ``lock_secrethash``, ``payment_amount`` and ``expiration``.